 This means we’ll always:

-The usage data from your smart meter can give useful insight into how your business uses energy.
+The usage data from your smart meter can give useful insight into how your business uses electricity.
 We’ll collect daily or half hourly usage data from your smart meter and may use this for commercial purposes, for example to develop new products and services.

 We’ll never provide the data to any third party, unless required to by law, without your express permission.